rjbultitude/scrolling-slider/README.md

 scrollingSlider.variableSpeed = false;
 ```
 ### Module loaders

-If using a module loader such as CJS or AMD you can load it in the same way you would any other plugin
+If using a module loader such as CJS or AMD you can load it in the same way you would any other plugin.

 Plans are in place to make it fully CJS and AMD compatible

 ### Browser support